FC Swift Hesperange: History

 In the 2005–2006 season, Hesperange finished ninth in the National Division.
 The following year, they improved this position to fifth, level on points with fourth-placed Racing FC and sixth-placed CS Grevenmacher.
 During the 2013–2014 season, Hesperange finished 13th and has thus been relegated to the Éierepromotioun.
-The gained promotion back to the top division in the 2019–2020 season where they finished third in their first season back and qualified for play in Europe.
+They gained promotion back to the top division in the 2019–2020 season where they finished third in their first season back and qualified for play in Europe.